mindsdb/js-example/README.md

 ## Training Models

 Before you can run the application locally, you need to train your own models to use.
 We provided a handy script `trainCoinModel.js` for this.
-This example uses the following coins, but we'll show you how to add more if you want:
+This example uses the following coins:

 * Bitcoin (BTC)
 * Etherium (ETH)